TheSnekySnek/RES21-Labo-HTTPInfra/README.md

 We can see that the UI updates instantly with the new information.

-We can then start by adding at least a static and a dynamic node.
+We can then start by adding at least a static and a dynamic node by clicking the block icon on the respective tables.
 By going to the website http://demo.res.ch:8080.

 ![](figures/manager_2.png)
 ![](figures/site.png)